alexirpan/alexirpan.github.io/research.md

 *Alex Irpan, mentored by John Schulman*

-*Fall 2015 - Spring 2015.
-Research Project*
+*Fall 2014 - Spring 2015*

 Code: [BitBucket](https://bitbucket.org/airpan/research-code)

-My first research project ever, where I experimented with integrating Monte Carlo Tree Search with Q-learning on the toy problem of Connect Four.
+My first research project.
+I experimented with integrating Monte Carlo Tree Search with Q-learning on the toy problem of Connect Four.
 The goal was to use MCTS for policy improvement.
 MCTS turns a bad rollout policy $$\pi$$ into a better one while producing reasonably accurate Q-values.
 Q-learning improves rollout policy $$\pi$$.
-MCTS on the improved $$\pi$$ gives more accurate Q-values, and so on.
+MCTS on the improved $$\pi$$ gives more accurate Q-values, which can further improve $$\pi$$, and so on.
-I didn't know about policy gradient at the time;
-I probably would have used that if I knew it.

 The goals I had were better implemented in this [NIPS paper](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning) and in AlphaGo, so I don't see much use in revisiting this.

 ---------------------------------------------